oleyka/CTFwriteups/PlaidCTF2015/PNG-Uncorrupt/README.md

 # Forensics (150 pts)
-We received this PNG file, but we're a bit concerned the transmission may have not quite been perfect.
+We received [this PNG file](http://play.plaidctf.com/files/corrupt_735acee15fa4f3be8ecd0c6bcf294fd4.png), but we're a bit concerned the transmission may have not quite been perfect.

+---
-File: [see the corrupt png](http://play.plaidctf.com/files/corrupt_735acee15fa4f3be8ecd0c6bcf294fd4.png) or pull it from this writeup.
+Note: you can [pull the file](corrupt_735acee15fa4f3be8ecd0c6bcf294fd4.png) from this writeup.

 ---